 A laptop with an installed layout program.

-Day 1: Introduction, input lecture, research
+Day 1: Introduction, input lectures and discussion

-Day 4–5: Production and final presentation
+Day 5: Finishing touches and final presentation

 Bernd Grether studied graphic design at the Hochschule für Gestaltung Schwäbisch Gmünd.
 His practice focuses on editorial design and visual identities.
 Since 2015, he has been working as an assistant professor for the Information Design class at the Berlin Unversity of the Arts.